Adding schema.org to a GitHub Pages site

 and navigate to 127.0.0.1:4000/tutorials/awesome-tutorial.html

-in your browser (see step 4 for help) to see your resulting website!
+in your browser ( for help) to see your resulting website!

 If all is well, you should see your schema.org JSON-LD data inside the HTML.
-To test whether this is formatted correctly, you can then go to Google structured data testing tool and copy the HTML in.
+To test whether this is formatted correctly, you can then go to and copy the HTML in.

-Once you have created a website that is publicly available online and is correctly formatted with JSON-LD, you can go to the Google Search Console and see more statistics about what and how Google has indexed the metadata on your site.
+Once you have created a website that is publicly available online and is correctly formatted with JSON-LD, you can go to the and see more statistics about what and how Google has indexed the metadata on your site.